Free Volunteer Communication Templates

 How often should nonprofits send emails?

 Newsletters must be sent regularly in order to maintain readership.
-For example, United Way of Southeastern Michigan sends a monthly newsletter, which might be a realistic goal to start with.
+For example, this United Way sends a monthly newsletter, which might be a realistic goal to start with.
 Publish too often and you may struggle to sustain your efforts; publish less frequently and readers may forget about you.
 To ensure that your newsletter is published on time each month, create a publication calendar, and plan to send it on the same day each month (maybe the first Tuesday morning of the month!).

 If a monthly goal is not achievable for your organization, consider publishing a nonprofit quarterly newsletter.
 This will allow your staff (or volunteers) ample time to create compelling content, without stretching your organization’s resources too thin.
 And finally, don’t forget to publish an annual newsletter, at a minimum, to showcase all of the great things you’ve done in the community throughout the year!